m-pranav-r/OpenGL-Project-Basic/README.md

 - GLAD
 - GLM

-#Current features:
+# Current features:
 (If you can even call them that)

--Simple Vertex Rendering
+- Simple Vertex Rendering
--Simple Texturing
+- Simple Texturing
--Perspective Projection
+- Perspective Projection